 # Label Sets / Question Sets

-For span-based labeling, a label set is a single-column `.csv` following the structure below:
+For span labeling, a label set is a single-column `.csv` file that follows the structure below.

 | Column 1 |